Passing offline conversions

 When creating a “JavaScript event” goal, make sure to use the “matches” condition.

-You can use a previously created goal if conversions for this goal are done both on the website and offline and you want to get general statistics.
+You can use a goal you've already created if conversions for it happen both on your site and offline, and you want to see the combined statistics.

 Step 2.
 Preparing conversion data

-Conversion data is transmitted in CSV format.
-There are several ways to do this:
+Conversion data is sent in CSV format.
+There are several ways to send call data:

 In the file, specify the data that you want to pass to Yandex Metrica.
 Sample file.